CleoMenezesJr/WhatsApp-ChatBot/README.md

 <p>
 The bot uses a selection of machine learning algorithms to produce different types of responses.
 The responses are stored in a file called db.sqlite3.
-There are already several different conversations from his database (They are in Portuguese, but you can change it easily by accessing here).
+There are already several different conversations from his database (It is in english, but you can change it easily by accessing <a href="#">https://github.com/gunthercox/chatterbot-corpus</a>).
 You can delete it if you want to remit the training as another one will be generated automatically.

 Specifically in this project, I had already trained, so I turned off the training based on the corpus, so I commented: